lynn0702/Torchlite/torchlite.md

 #### Contesting an Upset

-While a looming upset is in play, players may use their turn to contest the upset , trying to stop the in-progress change from happening.
+While a looming upset is in play, players may use their turn to contest the upset, trying to stop the in-progress change from happening.
 You may only contest an upset if your character may plausibly take action to stop the impending change.

 You may try to stop the situation from changing entirely, or you may try to change the situation in a new direction (which is more fun, honestly).